zekenie/review-week-assessment/README.md

 The following resources are allowed:

-* Dash with any docset.
-We recommend atleast `JavaScript`
-* Any notes you've taken so far in Evernote/Paper
+* Any notes you've taken so far.
-* Any code you have in your previous projects
+* Any code you have in your previous projects.
-* learn.fullstackacademy.com (we will provide a local instance that you can use)
+* learn.fullstackacademy.com.
-* All the slide decks that we've used in class
+* All the slide decks that we've used in class.

 ## Things we're testing